amaratariq/Breast_Cancer_Treatment_Extraction/ReadMe.txt

 Pipeline includes all processing steps.
 You can use or remove any steps based on your own preprocessing.

-** 1- Marking of clincial notes with sentences mentioing relevant medication and treatment concepts ** 2- Parsing of cacner registry data for assigning labels for evaluation or finetuning or training ** 3- Model training
+** 1- Marking of clincial notes with sentences mentioing relevant medication and treatment concepts ** 2- Parsing of cancer registry data for assigning labels for evaluation or finetuning or training ** 3- Model training
 ** 4- Inference